The Most Scenic Train Rides Across America

 Train lovers may want to make a side trip from Glacier National Park to the Izaak Walton Inn in nearby Essex, Montana, if only to see the authentic caboose cabins that once traveled the Great Northern Railway.
 There’s even a locomotive that has been turned into a luxury suite.

 Another option is a week-long train travel adventure on the Alaska Railroad, which offers a number of ways to explore Alaska by rail in both summer and winter.
 Book the Deluxe Alaska Sampler for a summertime journey across Alaska with stops for an iceberg float, a dog sled ride, a cruise in Kenai Fjords National Park and a narrated exploration of Denali National Park.
 If you’re traveling cross-country, be sure to visit the best free tourist attraction in each state.

 Vacations by Rail

 If you’d rather not map out a cross-country rail trip on your own or with help, look to Vacations by Rail.
 Their Classic Coast to Coast by Rail itinerary takes travelers from New York City to San Francisco in six days, and includes sightseeing tours, hotel stays and even meals at several stops along the way.
 Get your camera ready as you pass the Rockies and Sierra Nevada Mountains.
-Here are some of the best summer vacation spots in the U.S.

 If you go cross-country…